This article was rewritten on January 20, 2025.

 What Yoast does:

-• Analyzes content for basic on-page SEO principles, which are quick wins and a solid foundation to build your content upon
+- Analyzes content for basic on-page SEO principles, which are quick wins and a solid foundation to build your content upon

-• Provides technical SEO support for each piece of content through hidden features and default settings, which would normally need to be customized through your site code with the help of a web developer
+- Provides technical SEO support for each piece of content through hidden features and default settings, which would normally need to be customized through your site code with the help of a web developer

 What Yoast doesn’t do:

-• Provide a native backlink report or complete technical SEO audit
+- Provide a complete technical SEO audit

 Getting a good score from Yoast SEO doesn’t guarantee your content will perform well.
 Although Yoast can help you improve your content optimization, it can’t stop a competitor from creating better content that outranks you on the same topic.
 It also can’t give you quality backlinks, a great domain authority, secure site hosting, or a mobile-friendly web design.

 But Yoast will boost your finicky technical SEO, and give you the edge on websites with weak SEO (or none at all).
 It’s a great tool for the small organization without a dedicated SEO specialist.
-And by regularly using Yoast to review your work, you’ll absorb basic SEO practices and be able to start optimizing your content as you write.
+And most importantly, by regularly using Yoast to review your work, you’ll absorb basic SEO practices and be able to start optimizing your content as you write.

 If you need help setting up Yoast SEO on your WordPress site, read this article’s prequel: How to Configure Yoast SEO.
 If you’ve got all of the settings exactly how you want them, let’s dive into the whole reason you’re here – better content optimization!